How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-For example, a blogger with only 10,000 monthly pageviews is unlikely to be able to get an RPM of $27.86 from ads… but even if they could, this would only result in a monthly income of $278.60.
+For example, a blogger with only 10,000 monthly pageviews is very unlikely to be able to get an RPM of $33.80 from ads… But even if they could, this would only result in a monthly income of $388.80.

 Comparison with last year

-There has been a lot of movement here and it is well worth taking a moment to look at last year’s graph.
+There has been quite a bit of movement here and it is well worth taking a moment to look at last year’s graph.
 But the summary is:

 All this underlines that there is HUGE potential with digital products to earn an enormous amount of money, but most bloggers really underestimate what it takes to run a successful digital product based business.